4. Medicare is not all-encompassing

 Folks who opt for Medicare Advantage do not have the option of supplementing their Medicare Advantage plan with a Medigap plan, however.

-To learn more Medigap plans, check out “The ABCs of Selecting a Medicare Supplement Plan.”
+To learn more about Medigap plans in general, check out “The ABCs of Selecting a Medicare Supplement Plan.”

 6. Beware the Part D late penalty